- Best Practices

 Like College of Marin on Facebook https://www.facebook.com/collegeofmarin/.
 Follow College of Marin on Twitter @collegeofmarin and Instagram @college_of_marin.
 Make sure to notify the Marketing and Communications Office when new accounts are created so that the institution can like and follow you, too.

 All content must relate directly to College business, programs, and/or services.
-Sharing outside content encouraged!
+Sharing outside content is encouraged!
 However, content should not promote individual opinions or causes not directly related to College purposes.

 Verify information before posting.
 Cite sources properly and link to the original source if using material that you did not create, such as paraphrased quotes, ideas, videos.
 Review content for spelling and grammatical errors.